A Guide to Building Muscle with 3 Simple Tips

 2. Give your body proper supplementation.

 So you got in a great workout, now what?
 Your body is in recovery mode, and needs nourishment.
 A protein shake is the best route to take post-workout and there are many options available.
 My favorite is MRM Veggie Elite in Chocolate Mocha blended with unsweetened chocolate almond milk.
 It’s a satisfying post-workout drink with no fillers, no artificial anything, plus it’s dairy-free.
-Most importantly, it provides restoring nutrients to muscles in the recovery phrase, speeding up the process.
+Most importantly, it provides restoring nutrients to muscles in the recovery phase, speeding up the process.